Mary Davis (activist): Honorary doctorates

 Davis has been awarded honorary Doctorates in Law by the University of Limerick, Dublin City University and the National University of Ireland.
 Davis also received an Honorary Fellowship of the faculty of Nursing & Midwifery at the Royal College of Surgeons in Ireland.
 On receiving the honorary degree from DCU, Davis said "I feel the award is an acknowledgement of what people did to make the Games so successful.
 It was a great honour to be CEO, but around me were all these people who were working with me to make it happen."

 Distinctions

 Over the years Davis has received many distinctions and achievements including Person of the Year (2003), Woman of the Year (2003), Marketer of the Year (2003), Mayo Person of the Year (2004), Woman of our Time Award – Social and Personal magazine (2003), Best of the Irish Award (2003), Business & Finance Person of the Month (July 2003), Irish Independent Person of the Month (June 2003), Public Relations Institute of Ireland Honour Award (2007), Public Relations Consultants Association 'Public Affairs Award for Ireland's Bid to host World Games' (1998), Lord Mayor of Dublin Millennium Award (1998), Irish Tatler – 100 Most Influential Women in Ireland (1998), and Irish Security Award for 'Caring' (1986).

-Davis frequently serves as a guest speaker at conferences and special events around Ireland and is a regular contributor to Irish media outlets on a range of topics.
+Davis frequently is a guest speaker at conferences and special events around Ireland and is a regular contributor to Irish media outlets on a range of topics.